 The Hemlock Overlook 50 km will debut on October 2, 2021.
 This will also be the finale of the event.
 We are putting it on this year to fill the calendar slot that we had hoped to use for a postponed fall edition of the 2021 Bull Run Run 50 miler.
 We have had to cancel the 2021 BRR; it will definitely be back in April of 2022, however, so mark your calendar!

-Entry to the Hemlock Overlook 50km is open.
-This is a Virginia Happy Trails Running Club Fat Ass event, so there is no entry fee to participate.
+Entry to the Hemlock Overlook 50 km is open.
+This is a Virginia Happy Trails Running Club fat ass event, so there is no entry fee to participate.
 There is no cap, and entry will remain open until September 30.

 If you are unable to run and would like to come out to participate as a volunteer, we would very much welcome your help!
 The two aid stations will need to be manned; the Do Loop will need to be marked and then swept; and some help at the finish would be appreciated.
-There will also be the need for some pre-race monitoring of the parking, which could be handled by runners as well as non-racing volunteers.
+There will also be the need for some pre-run monitoring of the parking, which could be handled by runners as well as non-racing volunteers.
 Thanks in advance for stepping up to help your fellow runners!

-Last updated September 9, 2021
+Last updated December 31, 2021